CedricRabarijohn/Python-translator/README.md

 # <p align='center'>Python-translator</p>
 # Description
 A light python api to translate your text.
-Fork this repository if you want to use it on your own
+Fork this repository if you want to use it on your local environment.
+Otherwise, you can try out the deployed url https://python-translator.herokuapp.com/translate

 # Getting started